Martz04/serverless-example/README.md

 # serverless-example
 Serverless framework, Docker and Localstack example with Python, Using S3, DynamoDB, API Gateway.

+## Run Test

+Install Local src so that we can import in UnitTest easily

+    pip install -e src

+Run Tests

+    pytest

 ### Running the API Gateway

     http://localhost:4566/restapis/9bbj2ox5px/local/_user_request_/images/all